omarsalazars/MandelbrotSet/README.md

 # MandelbrotSet
 A program to graph fractal sets developed in C++ using Allegro5.
-To run in windows: https://www.youtube.com/watch?v=Dz-RbYk3zJo<br>

 ## Run
 ```